youpengl/youpengl.github.io/_pages/about.md

 My current research focuses on AI for software security, primarily enhancing the capabilities of LLMs/agents for software security tasks such as vulnerability detection and patch management.
 I am also interested in the security and safety aspects of Trustworthy AI.

-*I am seeking internship opportunities, please contact me if you have any recommendations.*
+<span style="color: red;">I am seeking AI × Cybersecurity internship for Summer 2027.
+Please reach out if you have any openings.</span>